IHE/ITI.Topologies/topologies.md

 As stated above, an Organization might belong to a variety of hierarchies for different purposes.
 While the Organization Resource can only refer to one parent Organization directly, the OrganizationAffiliation Resource can be used to establish additional hierarchies.
-The partOf element is typically used to represent business relationships (Department X is part of Organization Y which is a subsidiary of Organization Z), so additional hierarchies, such as hierarchies representing connectivity, should be represented using the OrganizationAffiliation Resource.
+The partOf element is typically used to represent business relationships (Department X is part of Organization Y which is a subsidiary of Organization Z), however, some directories might choose to use partOf to also represent document sharing access.
 The OrganizationAffiliation Resource establishes a parent-child relationship via its organization (parent) and participatingOrganization (child) elements.
 It also has a code element that can be used to identify the nature of the relationship between organization and participatingOrganization. mCSD defines a code - DocShare-federate - to imply that a parent organization provides access to documents for its children in a Document Sharing Network.